dangerfarms/newcomers-guide/section-4/django/README.md

 ### Migrations
 Migrations are created automatically by Django when running the `makemigrations` management command.

 Migrations can be applied by running the `migrate` management command.
-Read more about migrations in [the official docs](https://docs.djangoproject.com/en/1.9/topics/migrations/) (v 1.9).
+Read more about migrations in [the official docs](https://docs.djangoproject.com/en/1.9/topics/migrations/) (v1.9).

 When you apply a migration, Django generates some SQL queries and executes them on the DB instance.